-So you are buying sheets, you are deciding on fabrics and colors and patterns and all the fun stuff and that jargony word thread count keeps popping up.
+We get it: you're buying sheets, deciding on fabrics, colors and patterns (AKA, all the fun stuff), and this jargon terminology keeps popping up.
 Now we probably all have a basic idea of what thread count means – you want high-quality sheets you want a high thread count, yes?
-Well, actually not always.
+Well, no actually... not always.

-We've got a scientific as homeware gets and unpicked the myth (with the help of experts) of thread counts.
+We've got as scientific as homeware gets and unpicked the myth (with the help of experts) on thread counts.
 What exactly is thread count, what's the best thread count and does thread count even matter?
-Just keep scrolling for all the answers and plenty of tips on what in fact you should be looking for when buying the best sheets...
+We unravel the answers.

 What exactly is thread count?

-Let's start at the begin, what is thread count?
+Let's start at the beginning, what is thread count?

-However, the marketing of high thread count = high quality means that many manufacturers want those high numbers on their products.
-This is where it gets a bit more... sneaky and this is why thread counts aren't always the best thing to focus on when buying your sheets.
+However, the marketing of high thread count means that many manufacturers want stand-out numbers on their products.
+This is where it gets a bit more sneaky and why thread counts aren't always the best thing to focus on when buying your sheets.

 'In reality, it’s only possible to fit a limited number of threads in this space.
 The exact number depends on the thickness of the yarn but it’s usually a count of around 300–400.
 To get around this, manufacturers commonly wrap individual cotton yarns around each other to create plait-like threads called a multi-ply yarn.'